A Dozen Easy and Clever Organization & Craft Room Storage Ideas

 Once Christmas is over I feel like it’s time to get organizing.
 I spend a lot of time in my craft room and it seems like that room often gets changed around repeatedly.
-I did notice this year, however, that I have some incredibly clever craft room storage ideas I have done over the years.
-I narrowed it down to a dozen.
-These are all upcycling and repurposing ideas I have come up with on my own.
+I did notice, however, that I have some incredibly clever craft room storage ideas I have done over the years, narrowing it down to a dozen.
+These are all upcycling and repurposing ideas I have come up with on my own plus a few tips!
 Here we go!

 Shown above, found at a thrift store for next t nothing, I use this old cookie jar I stenciled for craft punches.